 A national charity that sells ID bracelets, necklaces and watches that can be worn by anybody suffering from a chronic illness.
 Emergency personnel and healthcare professionals are trained to recognise MedicAlert ID jewellery so that they can provide the right support and/or treatment at the right time.

-Penderels Trust is a not-for-profit organisation – that has been chosen by Brent Council to offer support to adults and children (including family carers as well) who are in receipt of Direct Payment – to enable them to live independently in their own homes.
-The support includes the following:
+Penderels Trust is a not-for-profit organisation – that has been chosen by Brent Council to offer Payroll services support to adults and children (including family carers as well) who are in receipt of Direct Payment – to enable them to live independently in their own homes.

 A national charity that provides online information and advice to help families find the activities and support that suit their interests, preferences, lifestyle and budget, and that can make adjustments to support any additional needs they have.